hpides/alsatian/README.md

 ## Reproducibility

-- **For Reproducibility please switch to the branch `reproducibility`** and checkout the readme in the folder `reproducibility`
+- **For Reproducibility please switch to the branch `reproducibility`** and checkout the readme[readme.md](reproducibility/readme.md) in the folder `reproducibility`.
-- the code in the `reproducibility` contains boiled down script to reproduce only the experiments in the paper
+- The code in the `reproducibility` branch contains boiled down script to reproduce only the experiments in the paper.

 ## Repository Structure